Uznach–Wattwil railway: Route

 The line branches off in Uznach from the Rapperswil–Ziegelbrücke railway, which was opened between Rüti and Glarus by the VSB on 15 February 1856.
 It then climbs to the east to Kaltbrunn station.
 After that, it continues to ascend to the northeast to the south portal of the Ricken Tunnel.
 This tunnel is laid out in a straight line with an even gradient of 1.575%.
 From the north portal, the line drops to Wattwil station.
 There is connection to the Wil–Ebnat-Kappel railway, which was opened on 14 June 1870 and to the Bodensee–Toggenburg railway to St. Gallen, which was opened on 3 October 1910.
 The only major structure that had to be built was the 8603 metre-long Ricken Tunnel.
 The track was built with one track and has remained unchanged to this day.
+A passing loop is present at Kaltbrunn.

+Services

+The line is used by the Voralpen-Express, an InterRegio (IR) service between Lucerne and St. Gallen, and the S4 service of the St. Gallen S-Bahn.
+Both are operated by the Südostbahn (SOB).
+The line is only rarely used by freight trains.